 To use this element:

 Import the “Duke_text_callout.mogrt” into your Premiere Pro Essential Graphics.
-If you are using Final Cut Pro, install the graphics package using these detailed instructions.
+If you are using Final Cut Pro, install the graphics package.

 Place the Text Box lower third on the video layer above the subject in your timeline.